AndreVallestero/nvr-surveillance-system/README.md

 Most important features in descending order:

 1. ONVIF and RTSP: Open standards and protocols for interfacing with video streams.
-2. Outdoor: Nightvision, water and weather proof, ideally +-40 ambient .
+2. Outdoor: Nightvision, water, and weather proof, ideally +-40 ambient .
-3. PoE: Power over ethernet, allows data and power transfer over a single cable.
+3. PoE: Power over ethernet.
+Allows data and power transfer over a single cable.
 More secure than wireless, less network impact, lower latency, and better quality stream.

 As of the time of writing this, the best value cameras are from AliExpress: